 This page may contain affiliate links, see our disclaimer here.

-Kerasia Κεράσια ~ Kerasia village is 18 km from Heraklio south by the national road.
+Kerasia Κεράσια ~ Kerasia village is 25 km south from Heraklion.

 Kerasia is a small proud Cretan village in Heraklion region, surrounded by other villages Venerato, Avgeniki, Dafnes and Siva.